Get 5% of discount using the code

 Since you’re attending one of the most important festivals in Europe, you have to make things as perfect as possible.

-Here are some tips to experience the Reading Festival to the fullest:
+Here are some tips to experience Reading Festival to the fullest:

 • Book everything in advance: Make sure you have everything booked.
-Airbnb or hotel room, flight tickets, or even the campervan pass, as days before the event, this is harder to do.
+Airbnb or hotel room, extra baggage allowance for your tent, flight tickets, or even the campervan pass.

-• Buy the event tickets: Tickets for the Reading Fest are still on sale.
+• Buy the event tickets: Tickets for Reading are still on sale.
 Make sure you buy them before they are sold out!

 • Download the Reading App: By downloading the app, you can keep an eye on updates about the festival, Reading Festival timings, delays, and much more.